lwz7512/my-dev.to/blog-posts/using-image-in-gatsby/index.md

 If you're refactoring a traditional website which use a large amount of img tags, the second option would be a cheap option.
 My production [officail site](https://github.com/runbytech/ueofcweb) is migrated from bootstrap/jquey stack, while I was adding it to the [Gatsby showcase](https://www.gatsbyjs.org/showcase/), I spend hours to figure out that the second approach is the best way to me.

-Gatsby image is the best responsive image solution which I have met.
-It frees you from the tedious optimization work in the build phase, add good performance and excellent user experience to your website.
-It deserves you to spend time to delve into and use proficientlly.

 Last note I can give in this post is:

 ```
 Do not include folders under static folder, it's a BAD practice ending up with build error `childImageSharp' of null.
 ```

+Gatsby image is the best responsive image solution which I have met.
+It frees you from the tedious optimization work in the build phase, add good performance and excellent user experience to your website.
+It deserves you to spend time to delve into and use proficiently.